Lie models of homotopy automorphism monoids and classifying fibrations: Complete subgroups of complete Lie algebras

-In this section $M$ will always denote a complete Lie algebra, ungraded and with no differential.
-We first briefly describe the exponential and logarithm maps in this setting and refer to \cite[\S2.4]{FHTII} for details.
+We now briefly describe the exponential and logarithm maps in for a given complete Lie algebra $M$ and refer to \cite[\S2.4]{FHTII} for details.
 Given $UM$ the universal enveloping algebra of $M$ consider the ideal $I$ of $UM$ generated by $M$.
 By completing with respect to the filtration given by $I^0=UM$, $I^1=I$ and $I^n=I^{n-1}I$, $n\geq 2$, we get

 together with the well known bijections (see for instance \cite[Chapter 4]{se}), inverses of each other,

 given by

 Now, the diagonal $\Delta\colon UM\to UM$ clearly sends $I^n$ to $J^n=\sum_{i+j=n}I^i\otimes I^j$ and thus it induces an algebra morphism denoted in the same way